Erkam Kiris survived a stressful summer back home before arriving at UTA.

 Greg Young joined the UT Arlington men's basketball staff as an assistant coach in 2009 and has helped guide the Mavericks to an unparalleled era of success.

-UT Arlington is 89-66 since Young's arrival, posting back-to-back postseason appearances for the first time in school history with berths in the NIT (2012) and CIT (2013).
+UT Arlington is 113-77 since Young's arrival, posting back-to-back postseason appearances for the first time in school history with berths in the NIT (2012) and CIT (2013).
 The Mavericks were Southland Conference regular-season champions in 2011-12 and reached the Western Athletic Conference Tournament championship game in 2013.
 Only two of the 21 Division I programs in Texas own more wins over those two seasons than UT Arlington's 43.
+Young also assisted the 2015-16 team that tied the program's all-time wins record (24) and claimed UTA's first-ever posteason victory.

 Young was named one of the Top 5 Southland Conference Assistant Coaches in Jeff Goodman's "Yardbarker" blog for 2010-11.
 Young is the program's recruiting coordinator, defensive coordinator and oversees player development.